orbitalchicken/Roadmap/Postponed.md

 MATE
 ----
-	mate-terminal still has a menu bar and is not transparent When panel is at the top, notifications show on top of it. https://dl.dropboxusercontent.com/u/54450962/%ED%99%94%EB%A9%B4-5.png
+	some of the MATE applications don’t have a mint-x icon. engrampa, eye of mate, atril.
+They could use the GNOME icons. mate-terminal still has a menu bar and is not transparent When panel is at the top, notifications show on top of it. https://dl.dropboxusercontent.com/u/54450962/%ED%99%94%EB%A9%B4-5.png
 	Would be nice if the mouse preference panel in Mate included a “natural scrolling” option